NLnetLabs/rpki-doc/source/routinator/installation.rst

 rsync
 """""

-Currently, Routinator requires the `rsync` executable to be in your path.
+Currently, Routinator requires the ``rsync`` executable to be in your path.
 We are not quite sure which particular version you need at the very least, but whatever is being shipped with current Linux and \*BSD distributions and macOS should be fine.

-On Windows, Routinator requires the `rsync` version that comes with `Cygwin <https://www.cygwin.com/>`_ – make sure to select rsync during the installation phase.
-And yes, Routinator totally works on Windows, too.
+On Windows, Routinator requires the ``rsync`` version that comes with `Cygwin <https://www.cygwin.com/>`_ – make sure to select rsync during the installation phase.

 If you don’t have rsync, please head to http://rsync.samba.org/